krishaamer/green-filter-research/research/literature/design.md

 -   Waters (2015) **(Need access!)**
 -   Cawthorn and Hoffman (2016) **(Need access!)**
 -   Gamborg and Jensen (2017) **(Need access!)**
--   Bailey and Eggereide (2020) shows how the Norwegian government plans to increase salmon production 5x by 2050.
-How can this be sustainable?
 -   Neethirajan and Kemp (2021) using biometric sensors to track livestock sustainability.
 -   Ray (2023) comprehensive overview of Web3.
 -   Rehash: A Web3 Podcast (2022) human-centered web3